Mariam Mangudadatu: Governor of Maguindanao del Sur

-The former Maguindanao province was dissolved into two new provinces following the 2022 Maguindanao division plebiscite on September 17, 2022, and she was supposed to become acting governor of the new Maguindanao del Sur province.
+The former Maguindanao province was dissolved into two new provinces on January 9, 2023 following the September 17, 2022 Maguindanao division plebiscite, and she was supposed to become acting governor of the new Maguindanao del Sur province.
 However this was uncertain, since the relevant provision presumes that the plebiscite would be held before the May 2022 national elections but the division vote was postponed after that date.
 She assumed the position and took her oath as governor of the new province on October 13.

 She was named Officer in Charge (OIC) of the province on April 5, 2023, by President Bongbong Marcos in an attempt to resolve the uncertainty of leadership in the province.
 She opposed the appointment as OIC, believing she has the mandate to be acting governor as per the province's charter law.
 However, she took oath as OIC of the province on April 28, 2023.

 Personal life

 Sangki-Mangudadatu is married to Suharto Mangudadatu and they have three children, including Pax Ali.